Macedonia in the Eurovision Song Contest 2009: Semi-final

 Next Time took part in technical rehearsals on 4 and 7 May, followed by dress rehearsals on 11 and 12 May.
 The Macedonian performance featured the members of Next Time performing together with two guitarists and two drummers.
 The background LED screens displayed metallic elements and glass patterns with single white flashing lights being used on stage.
 The performance also featured several effects including fire and silver pyrotechnics.
 The four musicians that joined Next Time on stage were the co-composer of "Nešto što kje ostane" Damjan Lazarov, Goran Mihajlovski, Maja Balevska and Mario Stanković.

 At the end of the show, Macedonia was not announced among the 10 qualifying entries in the first semi-final and therefore failed to qualify to compete in the final.
-It was later revealed that Macedonia placed tenth in the semi-final, receiving a total of 36 points.
+It was later revealed that Macedonia placed tenth in the semi-final, receiving a total of 45 points; and whilist it would have been enough to qualify in previous and upcoming years, in 2008 and 2009 only the top nine places qualified automatically and the tenth place was decided based on the votes of the backup juries, and this time, juries chose Finland to qualify over Macedonia.

 Voting

-The voting system for 2009 involved each country awarding points from 1-8, 10 and 12, with the points in the final being decided by a combination of 50% national jury and 50% televoting.
+The voting system for 2009 involved each country awarding points from 1–8, 10 and 12, with the points in the final being decided by a combination of 50% national jury and 50% televoting.
 Each nation's jury consisted of five music industry professionals who are citizens of the country they represent.
 This jury judged each entry based on: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 In addition, no member of a national jury was permitted to be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.

 Below is a breakdown of points awarded to Macedonia and awarded by Macedonia in the first semi-final and grand final of the contest.
 The nation awarded its 12 points to Turkey in the semi-final and the final of the contest.